AdamBoley/C-Sharp/README.md

 We can also call Math.Round(double).
 This rounds double to the nearest whole number.
 This is the default, so to speak.

 These methods are separate methods, each declared with `static void`.
 The difference is in the number of parameters they take.

+##### Return

+Much as in JS and Python, the return keyword is used to return outputs from a method to a method caller

+Methods that return things are declared with `static <data-type>` instead of `static void`.

+Methods can only return one data-type.
+This is specified in the method definition, such as `static string` or `static double` or `static int`, which return a string, a double and an int respectively.

+We use `static void` when a method doesn't return any output

+Failing to specify the return data-type will cause an error.
+Specifying the wrong data-type in the method defintion will also cause an error

+##### Out

+Methods can only return one thing.
+Sometimes we want to return multiple values.

+The `Int32.TryParse` method is an example of this.
+This method tries to parse its input as an integer.
+If it can do this, it returns true and also the converted input.
+If it cannot convert, it returns false and 0.

+The syntax for this is a bit tricky.
+See the code for the syntax.
+This isn't an issue in Python, as Python functions can return multiple values, and we can use multiple variables in function calls to capture these.

+The variables that are being updated with `out` must be set within the method body.
+Also, if a method specifically handles an out variable, it must be passed in the method call.

+##### Alternate Expressions

+For short methods, defining a method the usual way is doing too much work.
+To cut down space, we can use expression-bodied definitions and lambda expressions

+Expression-bodied definitions are C#'s equivalent of JS arrow functions

+Sometimes we have situations where we need to pass methods as arguments when calling other methods

+These passed methods can function like checkers

+Lambda expressions take this a step further - they define the method directly in the method call.
+Since the method is being defined like that, it has no name, and as such is anonymous

+#### Data Structures

+##### Arrays

+Arrays are like JS Arrays and Python lists

+C# arrays can contain only 1 data-type

+They are declared with the data-type, like other variables - `int[] integerArray` or `string[] stringArray`

+The square brackets [] indicate that it is an array

+The actual elements of the array are held inside curly braces {}

+Unlike other variables, we cannot declare an array without a value and then assign a value later

+Therefore, if we want to use this approach, we must use the `new` keyword

+We can grab the length of an array with `array.Length`.
+Length is an integer, so a variable holding this value must be initialised an integer variable

+C# supports array indexing.
+Arrays start at index 0.
+We index using square bracket notation

+C# arrays have separate length and value properties - an array can be initialised with a certain length, but no defined values

+We can then go back and populate the array with these values

+C# arrays can have their values modified, but their lengths are fixed

+Array indexing cannot use negative numbers

+Arrays have several built in methods.
+Some of the most common are `Array.Sort()`, `Array.IndexOf()` and `Array.Find()`.
+These methods take the array as a parameter, like `Array.Sort(myArray)`.

+We don't use `myArray.sort()`, as we might in Python

+Sort() organises the array in ascending numerical order for integer arrays, and alphabetically for string arrays

+IndexOf() returns an index value of the first instance of the specified parameter - `Array.IndexOf(myArray, 6)` returns the index of the first instance of 6

+Find() searches for and returns a specific set of values that match some criteria - `Array.Find(myArray, height => height > 6)`.
+It is accepted practice to use Lambda functions to construct Find() queries